MoseleyBioinformaticsLab/GOcats/doc/guide.rst

       1. Create mapping files as defined in the previous section.

-      2. Run the :func:`gocats.categorize_dataset` to map terms to their categories:
+      2. Run the :func:`gocats.gocats.categorize_dataset` to map terms to their categories:

       .. code:: bash